Video: August Wilson Talk Series - Religion, Spirituality and Africa

 Spirituality, like music, has been integral to African-American life since the first African was brought to America in 1619.

-In this installment of our August Wilson Talk Series, we examined how Wilson used the characters in his American Century Cycle to demonstrate the empowerment that comes from embracing one’s identity and the ancestors who came before.
+In this installment of our August Wilson Talk Series, we examined how Wilson used the characters in his American Century Cycle to explore the transformative power that comes from embracing one’s identity and ancestral lineage.

 Hosted by WQXR's Terrance McKnight, the discussion touched on Wilson's own grappling with Christian versus African religious traditions and his quest for personal and cultural identity.
 Joining him were Josef Sorett, an assistant professor of Religion and African-American Studies at Columbia University; Hollis King, set designer for August Wilson's American Century Cycle; and Dwight Andrews, an award-winning composer, musician, scholar, and minister who composed music for five of August Wilson's Broadway productions.